awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-versioning.md

 To determine how your changes might affect existing messages, review the contents and settings for the version of the template that's currently active\.
 Also, review any journey activities and campaigns that use the template\.
 Then, consider the changes that you plan to make and ensure that your changes align with your goals for existing messages that use the template\.

 Finally, if you're concerned about the effects of editing the active version of the template, you can [create a copy of the template](message-templates-managing.md#message-templates-managing-copy) instead\.
-You can then edit and use the template copy in messages that you subsequently create\.
+You can then edit and use the template copy in messages that you create later\.

 **To edit the active version of a message template**